ericwang184/cse15l-lab-reports/lab3.md

 ```
 findresults.txt:written_2/travel_guides/berlitz1/HandRIsrael.txt
 ```
+This command would be useful when you want to remove a file that has a specific phrase in a directory with many text files.
+Grep -r would return the file with the specific phrase contained in it, and then rm -rf would be able to remove the file in the future.

 I found out how the grep -r command line option works at this [link](https://www.computerhope.com/unix/ugrep.htm).
 ## grep -n command line option

+Grep -n not only finds the file that contains the specific phrase you are searching for in a directory, but it also returns the line that the specific phrase is in.

 This is the first example of the grep -n command option.
 ```
 [cs15lwi23aqw@ieng6-201]:skill-demo1-data:483$ grep -n "in fact" written_2/*/*/*/*